 The hearing test, or consultation, should be a pleasant and informative experience.
 The variety of possible tests that a hearing aid audiologist can perform is huge.
 The general structure of the initial consultation will normally follow the basic structure detailed below.

 If hearing aids are to be ultimately prescribed, they need to deliver the expected requirements.
 In most cases, the hearing aid audiologist will ask for a friend or relative to be present at this appointment.
 This can be particularly useful as hearing loss can affect the lives of other people as well.
 A patient may overlook certain key issues or down-play significant problems.

 The hearing aid audiologist will perform a thorough examination of the ear (pinna), ear canal ( external auditory meatus) and ear drum (tympanic membrane).
 They will use a hand-held otoscope which is essentially a small torch with magnification that can see into the ear canal.
-Some audiologists may use a video otoscope which can display the image on a computer.
+Some audiologists may use a video otoscope that can display the image on a computer.
 This can be a fascinating experience as most people never get the chance to see inside their own ears.

 Pure tone audiometry (air conduction)

 The patient will be instructed to raise their hand, indicate or press a button when they hear a sound.
-Headphones will be placed on the patients ears and a variety of different pitched sounds will be played to them at different levels.
+Headphones will be placed on the patient's ears and a variety of different pitched sounds will be played to them at different levels.
 The headphones will be connected to an audiometer.
 The main purpose of this test is to establish the quietest sound a person can hear in each ear.

 Bone conduction audiometry

 As mentioned, there are many other tests that can be performed.
-In certain circumstances it may be possible for the ear on the other side to hear the sound being presented to one side.
-In this case it may be necessary for audiologist to play a “masking” sound to the non-test ear whilst the other ear is being tested.
+In certain circumstances, it may be possible for the ear on the other side to hear the sound being presented to one side.
+In this case, it may be necessary for an audiologist to play a “masking” sound to the non-test ear whilst the other ear is being tested.
 This usually sounds like a rushing noise rather than a beep.